 The bishop is really saying that his church needs to rediscover justification by faith just as much as do the Adventists.

-A few years ago I was talking to one of the leading scholars at Fuller Theological Seminary.
-He was a very knowledgeable man, so I asked him, "What is the best contemporary work on the subject of righteousness by faith?"
+A few years ago we were talking to one of the leading scholars at Fuller Theological Seminary.
+He was a very knowledgeable man, so we asked him, "What is the best contemporary work on the subject of righteousness by faith?"
 He recommended Ziesler's The Meaning of Righteousness in Paul, a recent Cambridge monograph.
 Ziesler's book is very scholarly and has many excellent things in it.
 But his basic thesis is this: when Paul talks about righteousness by faith, he means sanctification.
 That, as Ziesler suggests, forms a bridge from Protestantism to Romanism.
 Of course, Ziesler is not alone in mingling the inward work of sanctification with the Pauline article of righteousness by faith.
 As we have already pointed out in our current series on the subject, such eminent scholars as C. H. Dodd, Vincent Taylor, James Stewart, Karl Holl, E. Schlink, W. Dantine, H. G. Pohlmann, Ernst Kasemann and many others also do the same.

 Leaving the scholars, we look at popular-level evangelicalism, and what do we find?
 Hardly a breath of the New Testament doctrine of justification by an imputed righteousness.
 Instead, there is an overwhelming preoccupation with the inner life—new-birth experience as if that in itself were the gospel, victory-life piety, inner peace, inner healing, exciting discovery of the Spirit-filled life—in short, religion that rarely gets any higher than gazing at one's own spiritual navel.